 A Pathologists’ Assistant is a highly trained healthcare professional who provides various services in surgical and autopsy pathology under the direction and supervision of a certified pathologist.

 - preparing and examining surgical pathology specimens

 - performing postmortem examinations

-- being involved in laboratory operations (regulatory, quality improvement, management activities, education, and research).
+- laboratory operations (regulatory, quality improvement, management activities, education, and research).

 You will often work in a hospital, Forensic Services office, or other laboratory in a private or university setting.

 Join our mailing list to hear more about the MHSc in Laboratory Medicine

 The University of Toronto’s Master of Health Science degree in Laboratory Medicine - Pathologists’ Assistant Field - is committed to deliver an excellent professional graduate training program for health care learners that graduates highly qualified Pathologists’ Assistant professionals.

 Upon graduation, you will possess the fundamental basic and clinical knowledge and practical and professional competencies required to practice as a Pathologists’ Assistant.
 Find out more about the learning objectives.